lionmage/tungsten-types/README.md

     * evenly distributed over a given range
     * as Gaussian noise from a thread-safe `Supplier` with a specified mean and standard deviation
   * Concurrency is leveraged for many algorithms to speed up computation.
-* There is preliminary support for data reduction and curve fitting.
+* There is basic (and extensible) support for data reduction and curve fitting.
 * Most `toString()` methods attempt to generate an accurate representation in standard mathematical notation using Unicode.
   * Constants render using the appropriate symbol.
   * Composed functions will make a best effort to render the composition symbolically.